 It is the fear of happiness.
-This fear makes us feel, I can’t be worthy of so much love and care.
+This fear makes us feel, we can’t be worthy of so much love and care.
 We couldn’t possibly deserve this goodness.

 If you want to rise above the fear of happiness, so you may live your life to the fullest, don’t allow anyone to belittle you.
 And if they do, they shouldn’t be a part of your life.
 Distance yourself.
 Find a way.
 If you are experiencing one-sided love in such a manner, move on for your own sake.

 The fear of happiness comes from not believing in yourself, it comes from taking yourself for granted.
-And, if you allow others to treat you a dump, to take you for granted then let me tell you, they will take you for granted.
+And, if you allow others to treat you as a dumping yard, to take you for granted then let me tell you, they will take you for granted.